-- 1. Central Operations staff will continue to support school-based leaders in fostering high quality teaching to improve literacy knowledge and skills. - 2.
+- 1. Central Operations staff will continue to support school-based leaders in fostering high-quality teaching to improve literacy knowledge and skills. - 2.
 Central Operations staff will facilitate professional development for school-based staff in the areas of Collaborative Response, Differentiated Instruction, Differentiated Assessment (Assessment Literacy), Instructional Leadership, and effective teaching practices in literacy. - 3.
 Central Operations staff will work with school-based staff to develop professional development plans that align with the Division's literacy goals. - 4.
-As part of the Division's Literacy Assessment Framework (LAF), Central Operations staff will provide support to school-based staff to administer the EICS PA to Grades 1-3 by the end of September and by the end of May, the RCAT to Grades 4-12 students by the beginning of October, by the end of January/beginning of February, and by the beginning of June and to analyze the results to inform teaching practices that best support literacy learning. - 5.
-As part of the Division's LAF, Central Operations staff will provide support to schoolbased staff to administer, in the Fall and Winter, the Fountas and Pinnell BAS I and II assessments to Grades 4-9 students who are achieving less than 50%, and to analyze the results to inform teaching practices that best support literacy learning.
-The assessments will be completed by the second week of October (Fall Assessment) and the third week of February (Winter Assessment). - 6.
-As part of the Division's LAF, Central Operations staff will provide support to schoolbased staff to administer the Division's WAT for Grades 2-9 students by the end of September (Fall Assessment) and for Grades 1-9 by the end of January (Winter Assessment), and to analyze the results to inform teaching practices that best support literacy learning. - 7.
-Central Operations staff will continue to support working committees of teachers to collaborate on instruction and assessment practices of core learner outcomes in English Language Arts across grade levels.
+As part of the Division's Literacy Assessment Framework (LAF), Central Operations staff will provide support to school-based staff to administer the Alberta Education Early Literacy assessments according to Alberta Education's timelines; the RCAT to Grades 4-12 students by the beginning of October, by the end of January/beginning of February, and by the beginning of June; and to analyze the results to inform teaching practices that best support literacy learning. - 5.
+As part of the Division's LAF, Central Operations staff will provide support to school-based staff to administer, in the Fall and Winter, the Fountas and Pinnell BAS I and II assessments to Grades 4-9 students who are achieving less than 50%, and to analyze the results to inform teaching practices that best support literacy learning.
+The assessments will be completed by the second week of October (Fall Assessment) and the third week of February (Winter Assessment).